emgsilva/esilva.net/about.md

 ---
-layout: page
 title: About
+nav: true
 ---

+# About

-This is an about page
+This is the about page...